Franz-Josef-Danner/tracking/README.md

 but never below its original starting value.
 The "Marker Count Plus" value is clamped to ``Min Marker Count × 200``.

+## Single Frame Tracker

+The module `single_frame_tracker.py` adds a small panel in the Movie Clip Editor with a **Track Until Done** button.
+When pressed, it tracks all selected markers forward one frame at a time until none remain active.
+To enable this feature install the repository as an add-on and enable **Tracking Tools** in the preferences.

 ## Standalone Cleanup Script

 `distance_remove.py` is a small helper that can be run directly from